 As part of NIC’s commitment to the Truth and Reconciliation Commission’s 94 Calls to Action, NIC continues to work closely with Regional Aboriginal Advisory Committees and the Aboriginal Education Council to develop programs, courses and research opportunities informed by Aboriginal ways of knowing and being.

 Develop listening techniques as you compare and contrast Nuu‑chah‑nulth and English sound patterns and pronunciation.
 Learn words, phrases and greetings to communicate in the home, the classroom and with elders.
 Take part in sentence building exercises and access electronic learning resources for self-practice.
-View full Nuu-chah-nulth course descriptions.
+To register for these courses, apply to NIC’s Adult Basic Education program or contact an Educational Advisor for support.
+To learn more, view full Nuu-chah-nulth course descriptions.

 Discover the connection between language and the Kwakwaka’wakw people with Introduction to Kwak’wala I and II.
 Learn basic conversation, structure and pronunciation in an immersion setting with a focus on listening and speaking, covering a wide variety of themes,